Sturgeon Point Lighthouse

 Slider

-The Alcona Historical Society museums at Sturgeon Point Lighthouse State Park are closed for the 2023 season.
-The park is open to the public year around.
-We will reopen for the 2024 Season on Memorial Day weekend in May.
-Hope to see you then.
+The Alcona Historical Society museums at Sturgeon Point State Park are closed for the season.
+The grounds are open to the public throughout the winter.
+We hope to see you when we reopen for the 2025 season on the Friday of Memorial Day weekend.

 About the Alcona Historical Society